The 20 Best Legius Syndrome Doctors Near Me in Maryland, US

 English

-Brigitte Widemann is a Hematologist and an Oncologist in Bethesda, Maryland.
+Brigitte Widemann is a Hematologist and an Oncologist practicing medicine in Bethesda, Maryland.
 Dr. Widemann is rated as a Distinguished provider by MediFind in the treatment of Legius Syndrome.
-Her top areas of expertise are Neurofibromatosis Type 1 (NF1), Neurofibromatosis, Malignant Peripheral Nerve Sheath Tumor, Adult Soft Tissue Sarcoma, and Thyroidectomy.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Neurofibromatosis Type 1 (NF1), Neurofibromatosis, Malignant Peripheral Nerve Sheath Tumor, Adult Soft Tissue Sarcoma, and Thyroidectomy.

 Experienced in Legius Syndrome